-It’s the tune that is in everybody’s head – the haunting and uplifting title theme to ITV’s hit Jenna Coleman drama Victoria that is used again during her wedding to Albert in episode five.
+It’s the tune that is in everybody’s head – the haunting and uplifting title theme to ITV’s hit Jenna Coleman drama Victoria that is used again during her wedding to Albert.
 But what is it?
 And how did it come about?

 Phipps was shown an early version of episode one of Victoria and instantly fell in love with the drama, changing his holiday plans to get to work on the composition, executive producer Dan McCulloch tells RadioTimes.com

 “Martin loved the character.
 Particularly her tenacity, her humanity and youth.
 He wanted to score something that literally came from the heart,” says McCulloch.